What Is The Lowest Seed To Make The Final Four in March Madness?

-LSU made a run to the Final Four off the back of a strong offense.
+Number 11 seed LSU made a run to the Final Four in 1986 off the back of a strong offense.
 During the run, LSU defeated the highest possible seeded team they could have faced in each round they played.
 The biggest upset came in a 59-57 win over number one-seeded Kentucky in the Southeast Regional Final in Atlanta.
 Unfortunately for the Tigers, their tournament run ended in the Final Four with a 88-77 loss to Louisville.
 LSU remained the lowest-seeded Final Four team ever for two decades until George Mason made their run to tie the record in 2006.

 2006 George Mason Patriots

-In 2006 George Mason tied LSU's lowest seed record when they topped the University of Connecticut 86-84.
-George Mason's upset of number one-seed UConn was massive, to say the least.
+In 2006, George Mason tied LSU's lowest seed record when they topped the University of Connecticut 86-84.
+Number 11 seed George Mason’s upset of number one-seed UConn was massive, to say the least.
 Connecticut had won the national championship two years prior and had future NBA player Rudy Gay on the court for them.
 Unlike LSU, George Mason rode to the Final Four on the back of a great defense.
 However, like LSU, they fell in the national semi-final, with eventual back-to-back champions Florida outclassing the Cinderella story 73-58.
 George Mason managed this tournament run without a single future NBA player on their roster, making their accomplishments all the more impressive.

 2011 VCU Rams